|Instead of you cramming for a final exam, you will do a final video project, in order to bring the course to a creative and enjoyable end.

 Useful Links re: Shooting and Editing Video

 - IMovie This is the program you're most likely to use to edit your video.
 Very user-friendly, even if you're a PC-person.
-In particular, the video editing stations in the LSA Media facility in the Michigan Square Building, and in the LRC, are all Macs.

 - Lights, Camera, Language Website for an advanced level German course at Northwestern University in which students' main task was to produce a high quality video.
 The end products are most impressive, and the site includes lots of valuable how-to information.